microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 - How to install and use Visual Studio Code
 - How to obtain an API key for Azure Cognitive Services
-- How to make calls to the Project Wollongong API
+- How to make calls to the Project Local Insights API
 - How data is returned from the API (and how to use that data)
 - How to tailor your requests to customize the data returned from the API